Manufacturing and Engineering Technology

 You can impact the College of Engineering and help us realize our strategic goals in a number of ways:

-Provide the Best Facilities to give students an environment in which they can be their best.
-Opportunities include lab and classroom spaces in the engineering quad.
+- Provide the Best Facilities to give students an environment in which they can be their best.
+Opportunities include lab and classroom spaces.

 Thank you so much for your support!

 Thank you for choosing to make a gift to the Department of Manufacturing and Engineering Technology.
 Your gift will help to enable our faculty and staff provide the best education and opportunities for our students to insure their success in the future.

 Chairperson for Manufacturing and Engineering Technology

 Make your check payable to the Tennessee Tech Foundation, and indicate on the memo line, where you would like to designate your gift (i.e. College of Engineering, specific department or program, etc.).
 Please mail your gift to:

 People give to the College of Engineering for different reasons.
 Some are proud of being an engineering alum and, some give because they want Tech to remain one of the greatest engineering colleges in the nation.
 Others support the college because they recognize that their education was supported by others giving, and they feel a responsibility and desire to support current students.
 Some give because they want the college to improve, and to become an even better school for current students.

 Many of our alumni benefited from donors before them, and today’s students benefit more.
 You don’t have to make a huge gift, but we hope you will give something to voice your support for the College of Engineering.

 Student tuition and fees cover only 27% of Tennessee Tech’s operating budget.
 Without generous donors, Tech could not be consistently ranked as a top public university, top regional university in the South, and a university whose graduates leave with the least amount of debt.

 I work at Tech, why should I give back?